saucecontrol/Compact-ICC-Profiles/readme.md

 Conventions
 -----------

-For color spaces that use a constant gamma value, only a single ICC V2 profile is provided.
-V4 profiles offer no accuracy advantage in this case, V2 profiles can be made smaller, and V2 has better software support.
+For color spaces that use a constant gamma value, profiles are provided in both ICC V2 and V4 versions (with the exception of HDR video color spaces, which are V4 only).
+V2 profiles can be made smaller, and V2 has better software support, but V4 allows for a slight increase in the gamma precision.
+For example, the Adobe RGB color space specifies a gamma of 2.2.
+Encoded in a V2 profile, this is represented as 2+51/256 (2.199219), in V4 profiles it is represented as 2+13107/65536 (2.199997), at a cost of 90 extra bytes.

 For color spaces that have complex tone reproduction curves (TRCs), I have provided multiple options.
 These color spaces are best represented using the newer V4 parametric curve type, so if you know the software reading the image is V4 compatible, those are the best choice.
 For the V2 profiles, I have created two variants: `-micro` and `-magic`.